 My heart ached tremendously and really I felt like collapsing at the very thought that I had trusted him with this HUGE thing, that I had had faith that this may help him mature in some way.
-I was just dying inside Linda, oh my gosh...
+I was just dying inside, oh my gosh...

-All to terrible things I imaged that could and may be happening in his life was just unbearable.
+All the terrible things I imaged that could and may be happening in his life were just unbearable.
 Then just as I thought it could get no worse....

 It was time for him to come home...

 I was just out of shower getting dressed and ready to drive to the airport to actually pick him up when I get this phone call from him: